 We must be very clear on this point.
 The tasks of the anarchist struggle against power can be extremely varied, but all-in our opinion-must be coherently directed towards preparing the insurrection.
-Some comrades may want to dedicate themselves to theoretical clarification, economic analyses, philosophy or historical research but all this must be immediately functional to the preparation of that minority capable of realizing the insurrection, acting repression against them, and would have prevented any development in a libertarian direction, something we considered possible from the start.
-By this we do not mean a libertarian development in the closed military parties, but the development of armed struggle in general and of all the comrades who work in this direction.
+Some comrades may want to dedicate themselves to theoretical clarification, economic analyses, philosophy or historical research but all this must be immediately functional to the preparation of that minority capable of realizing the insurrection, acting in such a way that the masses participate as widely as possible or that at least that they do not hinder it.